KausthubRaoMohite/IgotCourseAutomation/README.md

 # IgotCourseAutomation

 Welcome to the IgotCourseAutomation repository!
-This project is designed to help automate various aspects of your course management process.
+This project is designed to help automate various aspects of your course completeion process for IGOT.

 ## Introduction
 IgotCourseAutomation is a tool for course administrators and educators to streamline their workflow through automation.
-This project uses modern technologies to manage and execute tasks quickly.
+This project uses modern technologies to manage and execute tasks quickly😉.

 ## Proxy Settings (optional)
 Set env vars before running — no code changes needed: